 Participation in business networks: Concern engages in networks that bring humanitarian organisations and private sector actors together to address global development issues and the advancement of the SDGs.
 For example, as a member of Nethope, Concern supports the effort to enable cross-sector collaboration between non-profits and innovative companies to develop better programmes, mitigate risks, and scale benefits for greater impact in the communities in which we work.
-In addition, Concern engages with international Irish business networks in table discussions and webinars to draw attention to Concern's work within the humanitarian and development space in that region and mobilise Irish business to support us.
-This support takes the form of traditional fundraising, provision of technical expertise, gifts in kind or logistical support.
-Finally, Concern hosts local engagement events and talks for existing and prospective corporate partners to attend.
-Themes are centred around our programmatic work such as gender equality and provides an informal space for private sector actors to learn more about how Concern works on these themes and the theory behind it.
-This approach is designed to give attendees a theoretical basis of knowledge to transfer into their own work environments.

 Supporting the Sustainable Development Goals (SDGs): we support our private sector partners in line with growing commitment to the SDG framework among the business community (especially SDG Goal 17 - strengthen global partnerships to support and achieve the ambitious targets of the 2030 Agenda).
-Concern actively engages in programmes on the following SDGs: 1No Poverty, 2 Zero Hunger, 3 Good Health and Well-being, 4 Quality Education, 5 Gender Equality, 6 Clean Water and Sanitation, 8 Decent work and Economic Growth, 10 Reducing Inequality.
-In addition, Concern advocates for increased awareness of the SDGs through our Active Citizenship program.
+Concern actively engages in programmes on the following SDGs: 1) No Poverty, 2) Zero Hunger, 3) Good Health and Well-being, 4) Quality Education, 5) Gender Equality, 6) Clean Water and Sanitation, 8) Decent work and Economic Growth, 10) Reducing Inequality.